Jewelry as Architecture

-While her peers were designing buildings and bridges, Emily's project proportions were significantly smaller.
+While her peers were designing buildings and bridges for their thesis projects, Emily’s design proportions were significantly smaller.

-Her original designs, like Bent Ring Wide, and Oval Ring Solid are still the cornerstones of her collections, even to the point of using Bent Ring as her logo.
+Her original designs, like Bent Ring Wide, and Oval Ring Solid are still the cornerstones of her collections, with her Bent Ring as her logo.